Snyo24/monitoring_agent/README.md

 ## C. Configuration

-* Your configuration file is `cfg/plugins`.
+* Your configuration in in `cfg/plugins`.
 We support 3 plugins, os, jvm, and mysql.
-    * OS plugin
+    * OS

         It is written in the conf file by default.
 You can delete the line to stop observe the OS metrics.
 OS plugin does not need any option.
-After you
         > *os*

-    * JVM plugin
+    * JVM

-        JVM plugin needs a port to communicate with
+        JVM plugin needs a port to communicate with java agent.
+Write the port after `jvm,`.
-        > jvm,8084
-        >
+        > *jvm,8084*

+    * MySQL

+        MySQL plugin need a database host address, the root account, and its password.
+Write the options after `mysql,` with seperating comma.
-        > mysql,127.0.0.1,root,password
+        > *mysql,127.0.0.1,root,password*

 ## D. Termination